JJMoraless/JJMoraless/README.md

 # 💫 About Me:
+**Ingles**
-I'm a full-stack developer specialized on Back-end. and I'm really looking forward to learning and getting feedback from you.
+I'm a full-stack developer specialized on Back-end y and I'm really looking forward to learning and getting feedback from you.
+**Español**

 ## 🌐 Socials: